Brendan Teys: Adelaide 36ers (2013–2021)

-South West Metro Pirates (2022)
+South West Metro Pirates (2022–present)

-Teys played for the South West Metro Pirates of the NBL1 Central during the 2022 season.
+Teys played for the South West Metro Pirates of the NBL1 North during the 2022 season.
 He averaged 19.0 points, 6.1 rebounds and 4.0 assists per game.
+Teys rejoined the Pirates for the 2023 NBL1 Central season.

 Personal life

 Teys has two daughters with his wife, Lori, who is an Indigenous Australian.